-Hulu.com attracts more than 26 million visitors a month.
-Users can choose from more than 2,600 current primetime TV shows on Hulu, as well as more than 1,000 movies and documentaries.
+Users can choose from more than thousands of current prime time TV shows, movies, and documentaries.
 While the site is primarily ad-supported, the company also has revenue-sharing arrangements with partner sites such as AOL, MSN, and Yahoo!, to which Hulu distributes content.
-Though these agreements helped the company diversify its revenue stream, they failed to significantly affect the bottom line.
+The agreements helped the company diversify its revenue stream.

-In response, Hulu in 2010 started charging a fee for expanded access to content through its Hulu Plus service.
-Later that year the company made Hulu Plus available on TV sets to users of the Roku set top box in order to entice more subscribers to the premium service.
+Hulu started charging a fee for expanded access to content through its Hulu Plus service.
 Hulu Plus also distributes content to mobile devices, such as Apple's iPad and iPhone.
-In 2011 Hulu Plus reached 1 million subscribers.
+The company's goal is to lead the online video advertising market.

 In 2015 the company launched a commercial-free Hulu option to rival services from Netflix and Amazon.